-Development stores are Shopify accounts in which you build stores for clients and work on Shopify themes.
-As a Shopify Partner, you have access to unlimited development stores, which you can access from your Partner Dashboard.
+As a Shopify Partner, you can create unlimited development stores, which you can access from your Partner Dashboard.

-They’re free of charge, hold no time restrictions and offer most of the same functionality as the Advanced Shopify plan.
+They’re free of charge, hold no time restrictions, and offer most of the same functionality as the Advanced Shopify plan.
+You can also process an unlimited number of test transactions using Shopify's Bogus Gateway.
 However, until you switch to a paid plan you can’t:

-It’s important to note that you must create a development store for any merchant you refer in order to receive recurring revenue share.
+Additionally, it’s important to note that you must create a development store for any merchant you refer to Shopify to receive recurring revenue share.
 For the full details on what you can earn as a partner, consult our revenue share breakdown.

 Creating development stores

-Having access to unlimited trial periods means you can test, create, and explore as many development stores as you’d like.
+Having access to unlimited development stores means you can test, create, and explore as many test accounts as you’d like.

 Here’s how to get started:

-1. From your Shopify Partner Dashboard, click Development stores.
+1. From your Shopify Partner Dashboard, click Stores.

-2. On the Development stores page, click Create store.
+2. On the Stores page, click the Add store button.

-Now that you know how to create a development, you can start building.
+Now that you know how to create a development store, you can start building out your app.

 Enhancing development store functionality

-All Shopify Partners get access to our collection of Partner Friendly Apps, which incur no cost when being tested in development stores.
+Developers can install a selection of apps in the Shopify App Store onto development stores.
+All Shopify Partners get access to our collection of Partner-friendly apps, which incur no cost when being tested in development stores.
 The paid apps on this list only start charging once the development store is switched over to a paying plan.